cloverage/cloverage/README.md

 ## Installation

-Simply add [lein-cloverage "1.0.2"] to :plugins in your .lein/profiles.clj
+Add `[lein-cloverage "1.0.2"]` to :plugins in your .lein/profiles.clj

 ## Testing frameworks support